Skip to content

 Installing OBS

-You should the latest version of OBS from the official downloads page.
-This page provides multiple sources from which you can install it.
+You should install the latest version of OBS from the official downloads page.
+This page provides multiple sources you can install it from.

 Initial configuration